dougnoel/sentinel.example/README.md

 A background section is something you can add at the top of a feature file like a scenario.
 It will be run before every scenario in the file.
 We are not doing this here because it has limited utility.
 You can read more about the background keyword [here](https://cucumber.io/docs/gherkin/reference/)].

 ### 2.2.4 Scenario Section
-A scenario is a use case, or test case, for a given story.
+A scenario is a use case, or test case for a given story.
 It should be atomic and unique.
 This means that it should not rely on data being set up outside of itself, and it should not duplicate the steps of another test with slightly different results.
 A common mistake is in thinking that because automated testing can easily test every iteration of a data set, that it should.

 A scenario is intended to be easily readable by humans - not just the automation.
 Taking care to write good-looking tests makes them easily readable by people.
 50% of the time, the person you are formatting it for is your future self.
 When you come back to read a test, you do not want to spend a lot of time figuring out what is going on.
 The indentation is intended to make your tests easy to understand and to make them look professional to the business when they see the test results.
 You wouldn't send an email to someone in the business that had poor spelling and punctuation and no paragraph breaks.
 The formatting of your tests is a reflection on your own communication skills.
 This is especially important if English is not your first language.
 Formatting your tests well will make you look more professional.
 The steps themselves already enforce good grammar and spelling.